 Who benefits from service-learning?

-Students, community partners, and faculty all benefit from service-learning.
-Students acquire enhanced learning through a guided service project that allows them to apply their knowledge and skills to real world situations.
-Community partners gain from the developing expertise of APU students who provide them with organizational, social, and technical services.
+Students, community partners, and faculty benefit from service-learning.
+Students acquire enhanced learning through a guided service project that allows them to apply their knowledge and skills to real-world situations.
+Community partners gain from the developing expertise of APU students, who provide them with organizational, social, and technical services.
 Faculty pedagogy prospers by the implementation of experience-based learning projects within course curricula.

 What responsibilities do community partners undertake when accepting service-learning students?